« Go Back

-Students will have the opportunity to complete Duke of Edinburgh and Stewarding awards.
+Students will have the opportunity to complete First Aid and Fitness and Physical Activity awards.

 You need to be aware that certain volunteering events and work placements take place at weekends or evenings and you will be expected to attend these.
 We ask that you understand this expectation before you commit to other activities, as many events depend on your involvement to enable them to run safely and efficiently.

 You have to fulfil a minimum of 72 hours of work placement.
 Many of these hours will be offered to you through our existing partnerships with employers.